swalke16/me/README.md

 I very highly value the use of language in communications.
 If I appear quiet in a meeting or conversation I am likely contemplating what I want to say and how.
 I communicate best in writing so for important topics I will default to writing or at least use written notes to guide my verbal communications.

 I’m happy to be communicated to in whatever fashion you find best.

+### **Feedback:**
+I'll take it straight, and as close to the time of notice as possible.
+Don't beat around the bush.

+### **Conflict:**
+If things get really intense I may get quiet and remove myself from the situation for a bit to process my thoughts.

 <br>